open-keychain/open-keychain/README.md

 2. Open the Android SDK Manager (shell command: ``android``).
 Expand the Tools directory and select "Android SDK Build-tools (Version 19.0.3)".
 Expand the Extras directory and install "Android Support Repository"
-Select everything for the newest SDK (API-Level 19)
+Select everything for the newest SDK Platform (API-Level 19)
 3. Export ANDROID_HOME pointing to your Android SDK
 4. Execute ``./gradlew build``
 5. You can install the app with ``adb install -r OpenPGP-Keychain/build/apk/OpenPGP-Keychain-debug-unaligned.apk``